dk/Net-MitDK/README.md

 on `http://localhost:9999/`, where you will need to connect to with a browser (the Windows installer will run it for you).
 There, it will will try to show a standard MitID window.
-If it fails with an error, make sure you lowered the security level (see "Browser security" above).
+If it fails with an error, make sure you lowered the security level (see the "Browser security" section above).

 You will need to log in there, in the way you usually do, using the MitID app, and then confirm the request from MitDK.
 If that works, the script will create